 Adaptive management strategies need to be developed by the Habitat Manager and used to deal with inevitable successional changes in the absence of fire, climate change, and for unforeseen circumstances.
-Adaptive management can include management/ control of selected native species, particularly lemonadeberry, so that this large shrub species does not become overly dominant.
+Adaptive management can include management/control of selected native species, particularly lemonadeberry, so that this large shrub species does not become overly dominant.

-Because the PMA is situated within urban Chula Vista, the biological resources will need to be actively managed to ensure the long-term persistence of covered species.
-Research has shown species diversity in fragmented habitat patches decreases with time (Soule et al. 1988 and 1992; Clark 2002).
-Observation of canyon systems in the San Diego area over a 30- to 40-year period shows that, in the absence of active management, formerly common species intolerant of human-related disturbance will disappear over time (Dodero pers. obs.).
+Because the PMA is within urban Chula Vista, the biological resources will need to be actively managed to ensure the long-term persistence of covered species.
+Research has shown species diversity in fragmented habitat patches decreases with time (Soule et al. 1988 and 1992).
+Observation of canyon systems in the San Diego area, over a 30- to 40-year period shows that, in the absence of active management, that formerly common species that are not tolerant of human-related disturbance will disappear over time (Dodero pers. obs.).

-The long-term habitat management challenge will be to adaptively manage the biological resources in ways that maximize the chances they will persist.
+The long-term habitat management challenge will be to adaptively manage the biological resource in a way that maximizes the chances that they will persist.
 Preserve monitoring efforts are designed to provide the Habitat Manager with the necessary data to detect changes in habitat quality and function over the long-term.
-Repeat photography, as funding allows, at selected locations within each PMA subunit will be the most cost-effective tool for detecting the inevitable changes that will occur as vegetation communities evolve.
+Repeat photography, as funding allows, at selected locations within each PMA subunit will be the most cost effective tool for detecting the inevitable changes that will occur as vegetation communities.